ElevenLabs Pricing at a Glance (Updated May 2026)

 At $5/month with 30,000 credits, your effective cost is about $0.17 per 1,000 characters on Multilingual v2.
 Using Flash/Turbo, that drops to $0.08 per 1,000 characters — cheaper than OpenAI TTS at $15/1M ($0.015/1K) for raw API, but you get the studio interface and voice cloning included.

 Who it's for: Solo creators producing a few minutes of audio weekly — social media clips, short podcast intros, presentation narration.
+If you're using Canva for voiceovers and want better quality, this is your upgrade path.
 If you're under 30 minutes of output per month, Starter is the right plan.

 Creator ($22/mo): The Sweet Spot for Active Creators